chun-eric/sentinel-siem-chatgpt/README.md

 <a href="https://ibb.co/sj8VQnP"><img src="https://i.ibb.co/SNF30bx/60.png" alt="99" border="0" /></a>
 <br />
 <br/>
-Now if you go back to all the incidents, the owner of all the high incidents have been changed to me as well the status of the incident being changed to Active.
+If you go back to all the incidents, the owner of all the high incidents have been changed to me, as well the status of the incident being changed to Active.
 <br />
 <br/>
 This is very important step especially if you are part of security operations team.
 All team members are aware of who is handling the incident